OWASP/API-Security/2019/en/src/0xa4-lack-of-resources-and-rate-limiting.md

   parameters, specifically the one that controls the number of records to be returned in the response.

+## How to Detect

+Typically it requires **automated tools** to simulate high workloads.
+**Scanners** usually provide such features, highlighting the lack of resources and rate limiting.
+Scanners are commonly used during **pentesting**.

 ## References

 ### OWASP